 Your owner’s manual gives you great guidelines on when to change your transmission fluid, but if you find a forum with others who drive the same vehicle you’ll quickly discover that they’ve developed more fine-tuned systems.
 For example, some Nissan CVT drivers recommend changing the fluid as often as every 30,000 miles or using a transmission cooler.

 Overall, CVTs have a litany of pros that make them uniquely suited for many drivers.
 Though they have some peculiarities and require adjustment, the same can be said for any transmission.

 If you’re looking for a fuel-efficient commuter or spend a lot of time driving in stop and go city traffic, then a CVT is likely to be the perfect transmission for your needs.
-Though the droning isn’t particularly pleasant, it’s easy to block out with some music, and forty miles a gallon is nothing to sneeze at.
+Though the occasional droning isn’t particularly pleasant, it’s easy to block out with some music, and 40 miles per gallon is nothing to sneeze at.

 If, on the other hand, you really prefer to shift gears on your own or are looking for a top of the line performance engine, then a CVT is unlikely to be the right transmission choice for you and you’d likely be much happier either looking at traditional manual vehicles or else perhaps considering a dual-clutch transmission, another transmission style that’s close to being automatic but that functions uniquely.

 Sources: Ford | Engineering Explained | US News Image Credit: CarFax | Transmission Repair | TreeHugger | Williams